Christian Bethancourt Preview, Player Props: Rays vs. Mariners

 - Bethancourt is hitting .227 with 15 doubles, nine home runs and 13 walks.

-- In 23.1% of his games this season, Bethancourt has driven in at least one run.
-In six of those games (6.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 23.1% of his games this year, Bethancourt has had at least one RBI.
+He's picked up more than one in 6.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.